imbo/imbo/docs/usage/configuration.rst

     )

 The return value of the closure must either be an instance of the ``Imbo\Image\Transformation\TransformationInterface`` interface, or code that is callable (for instance another closure, or a class that includes an ``__invoke`` method).
-If the return value is a callable piece of code it will receive a single parameter which is an instance of ``Imbo\Image\Image``, which is the image you want your transformation to modify.
+If the return value is a callable piece of code it will receive a single parameter which is an instance of ``Imbo\Model\Image``, which is the image you want your transformation to modify.
 See some examples in the :ref:`custom-transformations` section below.

 Presets
 +++++++